Student demonstrators provide technical demonstration during computer based teaching sessions.

 The main duties student lab demonstrators are to provide support through technical demonstration during laboratory classes.
 Technical demonstration consists of supporting students with:

-6. To direct students to the module tutor if the student requires assistance outside of the scope of technical demonstration.
+1. Direct students to the module tutor if the student requires assistance outside of the scope of technical demonstration.

-7. To work with module tutors to identify appropriate sessions in which to demonstrate and notify module tutors if there is any cause for concern.
+2. Work with module tutors to identify appropriate sessions in which to demonstrate and notify module tutors if there is any cause for concern.

-8. To be observant within the class and responsive to students requiring assistance.
+3. Be observant within the class and responsive to students requiring assistance.

 *Maintain personal and professional development to meet the changing demands of the job; participate in appropriate training activities and encourage and support staff in their development and training.